 Brewer County – Gold bars were said to have been lost in Paisano Pass near the Brewster-Presidio county line.
 There is no record of it ever having been found.

-Mills County – In October of 1858, Moses and Lydia Jackson, along with four of their seven children, set out from their cabin in the southeast section of Mills County to spend the day with friends.
+Mills County – In October 1858, Moses and Lydia Jackson, along with four of their seven children, set out from their cabin in the southeast section of Mills County to spend the day with friends.
 But the family would not make it to their friends.
-Instead they came upon a group of Indians, most likely Comanches, and both adults and two of their children were killed near Jackson Springs.
-Two other children were abducted, only to be abandoned some two weeks later.
+Instead, they came upon a group of Indians, most likely Comanche, and both adults and two of their children were killed near Jackson Springs.
+Two other children were abducted, only to be abandoned two weeks later.
 The children walked for two days before being recovered by a search party of settlers and Texas Rangers near Sweetwater.

 Since that time, dozens of people have searched for Moses Jackson’s hidden cache, but if it has ever been found, no record of a claim has ever been made.

 Palo Duro Canyon – Long the home to Indians and trailblazers and often utilized as a hideout for outlaws, legends of buried treasure have long been told to be hidden within Palo Duro Canyon.
 One such tale alleges that pioneers traveling through here long ago lost a cache of $20 gold coins that have never been found.